puzzler42/Civ6_XCV/README.md

   -All theater disctricts are replaced by another type of district

-    ~I still have to run some tests as the Greeks to make sure their Acropolis is able to do these projects.
-If there are issues, then it may or may not be possible to proof the mod against other mods that replace the theater district.
-If there are no issues, this may still be a problem with other mods depending on how they code replacements of the theater district.
+    ~I have run some tests as the Greeks to make sure their Acropolis is able to do these projects.
+There are no issues, but this may still be a problem with other mods depending on how they code replacements of the theater district.

   -Another mod changes how culture victories work